 There’s a lot of discussion over what the best fin should be like.
 Some love the split fin, others love the full flat fin.
 Some opt for the super-long free-diving fins.
 It all comes down to how you like to move through the water.

 The easiest and most cost-effective solution for snorkeling gear on Maui is to rent equipment from Boss Frog’s.
-Their Deluxe Snorkel Rental includes a mask, snorkel and fins, as well as a mesh carrying bag to keep all of your gear in one place, and can be reserved online for free.
+Their Deluxe Snorkel Rental includes a mask, snorkel, and fins, as well as a mesh carrying bag to keep all of your gear in one place, and can be reserved online for free.
 Individual prices are $7 per day or $24 per week, and payment is handled upon pick-up at one of their many locations throughout Maui.
 They also offer great beach guides and Maui snorkeling information!
 Call Boss Frog’s directly at (808) 856-4264.

 I know, wetsuits in Hawaii?
 Well, during the winter months, the water can have a slight chill, especially if it’s windy out and if you stay in the ocean for long periods of time.
 We also like wetsuits because sometimes you can get in awkward positions near the reef, and extra protection is always nice.
 Mainly, it’s always a better experience when you’re totally comfortable.

 Don’t be afraid to rent gear that floats you.
-Sometimes an extra floaty tube can make the difference between a great snorkel session and a night where you’ll be accidently pouring seawater from your nose all over your expensive dinner.
+Sometimes an extra floaty tube can make the difference between a great snorkel session and a night where you’ll be accidentally pouring seawater from your nose all over your expensive dinner.

 Diving Buoy with Flag

-If you’re a serious free-diver, please rent a dive flag.
+If you’re a serious free diver, please rent a dive flag.
 Many boats come in close to the shore for either shore entry, fishing, or just for pleasure.
-You don’t want to get hit by one of these fast moving vessels.
+You don’t want to get hit by one of these fast-moving vessels.